CodeReviewDAO/dxd_codereview/Reviews/500 - CurveDAO Staking Model/3 - Backend/README.md

 # Install & Usage Testing Procedure and Findings

 The reviewer followed the instructions on the README of the project to build, and test its functionality by running the tests.
-The procedure was carried out on Macbook Pro 2019 MacOs.
+The procedure was carried out on Ubuntu 20.04.

-At the first attempt of following the instructions, the reviewer encountered some problems caused by a lack of information in the documentation then when the reviewer communicate with OP, OP fixed these issues so that the reviewer can build and test the project
+At the first attempt of following the instructions, the reviewer encountered some problems caused by a lack of information in the documentation then when the reviewer communicate with OP, OP fixed these issues so that the reviewer can build and test the project.

+The reviewer tested each endpoint separately as well and confirmed that they are working as intended.
+Then, the reviewer talked about the notes given in the [previous review](https://github.com/CodeReviewDAO/dxd_codereview/tree/main/Reviews/500%20-%20CurveDAO%20Staking%20Model/1%20-%20Contracts).
+OP communicated as from the notes that requested to be fixed are in works in progress.
+Reviewer suggested that the given notes should be fixed asap.